Music

 - Composing: Pupils will understand how music is created and written and will be able to compose music on their own and with others.

 These five concepts are woven together to create an engaging and enriching learning experience.
-Music is taught throughout the year in each of the four year groups and Year 3, 4 and 6 study four musical units each academic year.
+Music is taught throughout the year in each of the four year groups and Year 3, 4 and 6 study three musical units each academic year.
 Each five-lesson unit combines these concepts within a cross-curricular topic designed to encourage them to explore music enthusiastically.
+Each unit is carefully planned to ensure that cross-curricular links are made between music and other subjects.
+For example, in Year 4, pupils are learning about Ancient Egypt while their music unit is ‘Composition notation’ based on Ancient Egypt and Year 6 learn about songs from World War II whilst they are completing their history units on the world wars.

-The whole class glockenspiel units are delivered by class teachers and allow lower key stage 2 pupils to develop their expertise in using a tuned instrument as recommended in the Model Music Curriculum.
+The whole class glockenspiel units focus on different aspects of world music and are delivered by class teachers.
+They allow lower key stage 2 pupils to develop their expertise in using a tuned instrument as recommended in the Model Music Curriculum.

 Our Y5 pupils are taught whole class clarinets from a member of teaching staff from Sheffield Music Hub.
 We work closely with the teacher to ensure curriculum coverage is maintained and end points are achieved.